Kingstree Train Station in South Carolina

 Following the abolition of slavery in 1865, the Kingstree Train Station became a pivotal point for the movement of freed individuals seeking new opportunities.

-A notable event occurred on January 15, 1867, when a transportation request was made to Major General Oliver Otis Howard, Commissioner of the Bureau of Refugees, Freedmen, and Abandoned Lands (commonly known as the Freedmen’s Bureau), to transport 435 freed men, women, and children from Kingstree to Charleston, South Carolina, and subsequently to Galveston, Texas.
+A notable event occurred on January 15, 1867, when a transportation request was made to Major General Oliver Otis Howard, Commissioner of the Bureau of Refugees, Freedmen, and Abandoned Lands (commonly known as the Freedmen’s Bureau), to transport 435 freed men, women, and children from Kingstree to Charleston, South Carolina, and subsequently to Marlin, Falls County, Texas.

 This journey was facilitated by the Freedmen’s Bureau to relocate freed individuals for employment under labor contracts in Texas.